 A Local’s Guide to Exeter Restaurants

 Like most people, I love my food.
 And whilst I am no foodie by any stretch of the imagination, I do love hunting out all the delicious, quirky, independent eateries a city spits out.
 As for Exeter, well it is in no shortage of amazing places to eat!
 As you may well know, I am a final year student at the University of Exeter so this list has been over three years in the making.
 Well, within a student budget that is.
-During my time here I’ve scouted out plenty of Exeter restaurants that serve up tasty grub and look the part too!
+During my time here I’ve not only learnt many awesome facts about Exeter but I’ve also scouted out plenty of Exeter restaurants that serve up tasty grub and look the part too!
 So without further ado, here is a local’s guide to Exeter restaurants.

 Of course, like any big city, Exeter is home to pretty much every chain restaurant your heart could possibly desire.
 If you don’t fancy going down the independent route and would rather stick with one of your much-loved establishments, the city is home to Absurd Bird, ASK Italian, Bella Italia, Bill’s, Byron Burger, Café Rouge, Carluccio’s, Coal Grill & Bar, Cosy Club, Côte Brasserie, Five Guys, Gourmet Burger Kitchen, Hubbox, KuPP., Las Iguanas, Nando’s, Pho, Pizza Express, Prezzo, The Stable, Wagamama, YO!
 Sushi and Zizzi.
 Oh and approximately a million ‘Spoons.